 Emerson's Business Ethics Program Handbook sets forth the detailed elements of our ethics program.
 The handbook along with our annual all-employee ethics and compliance training cover many topics including:

 A complete refresh and redesign of the Emerson ethics handbook for employees will debut in the fall of 2017.
 The new ethics handbook, like the prior version, will be translated to all relevant languages in addition to English.

 The refreshed ethics handbook for employees is being released in parallel with the internal rollout of a new company-wide single set of values designed to help unify management around a common goal and provide a clear road map for all employees on how they are expected to act and behave.
 The company’s seven core values are: Integrity, Safety and Quality, Support Our People, Customer Focus, Continuous Improvement, Collaboration, and Innovation.

 Annual Ethics Training

-These annual training sessions are generally done face-to-face with various levels of management conducting the training, which encourages dialogue that helps Emerson leaders to identify and address emerging questions or issues.
-Most importantly, we use the interaction to ensure that every employee understands how to report any ethical concern without apprehension or fear of retaliation.
+These annual training sessions are generally done face-to-face with various levels of management conducting the training, which encourages dialogue that helps Emerson leaders to identify and address emerging questions or issues and demonstrates Emerson’s culture of compliance.
+We also use the interaction to ensure that every employee understands how to report any ethical concern without apprehension or fear of retaliation.
 We conduct surveys to measure employees’ understanding of the program.
 These surveys show a high level of understanding of our Ethics and Compliance Program by our employees throughout the world.